|Nutrition Facts (per serving)|

 Gather the ingredients.

-Store sauce in an airtight container in the refrigerator for up to 1 month.
+Store sauce in an airtight container in the refrigerator for up to one month.

-- Depending on the type of kochujang and daenjang you use, your ssamjang may be too thick.
-You can thin with water or sesame oil.
+- Depending on the type of gochujang and daenjang you use, your ssamjang may be too thick.
+You can thin with water as we do in this recipe or use more sesame oil.